halloamt/ioBroker.frontier_silicon/README.md

     - id (`text, ro`)

 	    The name of that mode

 	  - key (`number, ro`)

 	    The index of that mode.
 Equals `mode.{number}` from object tree and can be written into `modes.selected`.

 	  - selectable (`boolean, ro`)

 	    `true` if this mode can be manually selected.

 	  - streamable (`boolean, ro`)

 	    Only present on multi-room enabled devices. `true` if this mode can be used as source for several multi-room devices.

 	  - switchTo

 	    Selects that mode.

 	  - presets

       - availabe (`boolean, ro`)

   	    Indicates whether presets for this mode are available

 	    - `{number}`

 	      The index of that mode.
 Equals `mode.*.presets.{number}` from object tree and can be written into `modes.selectPreset`.

 	    - name (`text, ro`)

 	      The name of that preset

 	    - switchTo

 	      Selects that preset and the corresponding mode.

 Please be aware that you can sometimes choose between "pushing a button" or "setting a value".
-Use what is more convienient for you.
+Use what is more convenient for you.

 ## Changelog